-We've been lending on Hilton Head Island's condominium projects for nearly 30 years.
+We've been lending on Hilton Head Island's condominium projects for over 15 years.
 Over that time we've financed thousands of loans and reviewed hundreds of condo documents.
-As a rule, condominiums on Hilton Head Island conform to Fannie Mae and Freddie Mac's lending guidelines, but occasionally we find something out of line.
+In general, condominiums on Hilton Head Island conform to Fannie Mae and Freddie Mac's lending guidelines, but occasionally we find something out of line.
 Here are the 5 most common condo loan issues we've seen.

 Timeshare / Condotel